 Accommodation at Caño Bocon

-The camp is made of luxury tent-style accommodation, and camp is moved each day to assure rotation through the best fishing waters.
-Guests never sacrifice the comfort of a fixed lodge with luxury individual cabin style tents with full-size beds, & marine toilets installed at each portable camp.
+The camp is made of luxury tent-style accommodation, and the location changes day to assure rotation through the best fishing waters.
+Guests never sacrifice the comfort of a fixed lodge with luxury individual cabin-style tents with full-size beds & marine toilets installed at each portable camp.
 All meals are designed & served by trained chefs.

-A local experienced Puinave fisherman and an English speaking translator will help you make the most of your amazon fishing experience.
-This means you benefit from camping in the most remote and virgin sections of rainforest, targeting fish that do not regularly see flies.
+A local experienced Puinave fisherman and an English-speaking translator will help you make the most of your amazon fishing experience in the most remote and virgin sections of rainforest, targeting fish that do not regularly see flies.

 Getting to the fishing